What is IGF-1?

 IGF-1 or Insulin-similar Growth Factor is a hormone also known as somatomedin C. This molecule is a protein hormone of the polypeptide variety like so many other hormones in the human body.

 IGF-1 consists of seventy amino-type acids that form one chain with three bridges of the disulfide.
-It is secreted and manufactured by the liver and arranged in a way that is quite similar, in the structure of its molecules, like insulin.
+It is secreted and manufactured by the liver and arranged in a way that is quite similar to the structure of its molecules, like insulin.

 Some assume that many of the benefits that insulin provides to the body involve the production of IGF-1 by the liver.
 This hormone is critical regarding the standard growth of children and adolescents, and it can have significant anabolic results for adults as well.